 Top Tip: While reaching out for links you should not make it look like you’re dictating to the website owners.
 Rather, you should just act as if you’re trying to bring their attention to something.
 Trust us, the latter approach works better.

 Sieve through all the brand mentions you’ve received.
-See if you’ve already been linked to, and if not, feel free to ask them to place a link.
+See if you’ve already been linked to it, and if not, feel free to ask them to place a link.

 People on the internet are always on the hunt for that extra bit of knowledge.
 Even while they are in shopping mode, they want to make an informed decision with the help of that extra bit of info.
 In an information age where everyone is a researcher, it’s only logical for you to include a resource section on your eCommerce site.

 Let’s take the example of this surfboard manufacturer.
-The online store includes resource drop-down covering surfboard artworks, history, blogs and volume estimator.
+The online store includes a resource drop-down covering the about section, custom made, ding repair, sustainability, collaborations, and testimonials..
 This section is quite strategic and could have a great impact on visitors.